splunk/splunk-app-examples/spl2-sample-apps/sample_spl2_pii_masking/README.md

 ## App customizations

-In this Beta, people with the `user` role do not have permission to run SPL2 searches using the views in an app.
+Users may not have permission to run SPL2 searches using the views in an app depending on their role.
 However, the Splunk administrator can set role-based permissions after the app is installed.

 For example, a Splunk administrator can use the REST API endpoints to set 'execute' permissions on the `masking` module for the `user` role.
 This enables people with that role to perform searches using the `masked_view` that is in the `masking` module.